-The bluebells in the UK were stunning this year so I thought I would share with you my favourite images from a wonderful walk at Arlington in East Sussex, followed by an excellent afternoon tea.
-I have joined a Meetup Group in Brighton called Dog Lovers Dating who arranged this walk, as well as many other lovely get togethers with or without our dogs!
+The bluebells in the UK are stunning in Spring, so I thought I would share with you my favourite images from a wonderful walk at Arlington in East Sussex, followed by an excellent afternoon tea.
+I have joined a Meetup Group in Brighton who arranged all sorts of get togethers, from movies to walks,, a great site to visit wherever you live in the world to find other people who share your passions and interests.
+You never know who’ll you meet!

-Meanwhile, as a photographer, (triple whammy!) this walk through the carpets of bluebells was so creatively inspiring I just couldn't stop taking pics, and there was always someone to hold my dog, who, for obvious reasons, had to stay on his lead.
+As a passionate photographer, this walk through the carpets of bluebells was so creatively inspiring I just couldn't stop taking pics, and there was always someone to hold my dog, who, for obvious reasons, had to stay on his lead.
 Hope you enjoy.

 And in case you want some more information about this precious English flower, here are some interesting facts about bluebells courtesy of the Woodland Trust.
 Makes a fascinating read.